SURGroup/UQpy/docs/source/surrogates/gpr.rst

 Linear Model
 """"""""""""""""""""

+The :class:`.LinearRegression` class is imported using the following command:

+>>> from UQpy.surrogates.gaussian_process.regression_models.LinearRegression import LinearRegression

 The regression model is defined by the linear basis function on each input dimension.

 .. math:: f(\beta, x) = \beta_0 + \sum_{i=1}^d \beta_i x_i

 Quadratic Model
 """"""""""""""""""""

+The :class:`.QuadraticRegression` class is imported using the following command:

+>>> from UQpy.surrogates.gaussian_process.regression_models.QuadraticRegression import QuadraticRegression

 The quadratic regression model is given by: